-Deterding’s objective of securing oil contracts by currying favor with Hitler was mentioned in an article published by Time magazine over a year earlier, in May 1933.
+Deterding’s objective of securing oil contracts by currying favour with Hitler was mentioned in an article published by Time magazine over a year earlier, on May 1933.

 That same month, Dr Alfred Rosenberg, Hitler’s envoy, according to a New York Times article, stayed as a guest at the Buckhurst Park home of Deterding in England.

 On 13 September 1935, a U.S. newspaper, the Meriden Record, published an article from which this telling extract is taken: